How to do easy healthy lunchbox prepping without taking any extra time!

 Children love taking on the responsibility to pack their own lunch.
-When it is prepped for them they learn how to balance the nutrition on in a meal within the guidelines you are setting.
+When it is prepped for them they learn how to balance the nutrition in a meal within the guidelines you are setting.

-This method is perfect for primary/elementary aged kids that are just getting started making their own lunch, but also busy teens who may not put a lot of thought into their lunch.
+This method is perfect for primary/elementary-aged kids that are just getting started making their own lunch, but also busy teens who may not put a lot of thought into their lunch.

 When prepping items for lunchboxes be sure to make 3-5 of each food you prep.
-I typically make 4 of each, whatever isn’t eaten for lunch is typically eaten as a snack.
-If you decide to start prepping healthy lunchbox feel free to share your tips and tricks in the comments below.
+I typically make 4 of each, whatever isn't eaten for lunch is typically eaten as a snack.
+If you decide to start prepping a healthy lunchbox feel free to share your tips and tricks in the comments below.

 Healthy Lunchbox Prepping